nrubin29/Accessor/README.md

 Accessor
 ========

-Access methods in classes or class instances without specifying them more than once.
+Access methods in classes or class instances without specifying parameters more than once.